bladenet/BladeKit-iOS/README.md

 With that said, notice how in `ServerResponse` you can actually override the following function:
 ```
 // remember this?
-public override func results() -> Dictionary<String,AnyObject>
+public override func results() -> AnyObject
 ```
 Now you can do all sorts of interesting things and keep your APIClient looking consistent and clean.

 ## Todo's

-- More documentation on using it!
+- More documentation, likely some examples
-- What should go into it
+- What more cool stuff should go into it
 - Other stuff?